anarh/node-sass-import/README.md

 ## Example

 @import in sass can now be used just like a require statement.
 The example below imports the main scss file from the newsapps-syles npm module.
 At build time, all @import statements will be resolved locally or like npm modules.
-Also includes support for partial (e.g. _partial.scss).
+Also includes import support for partial scss files e.g. _partial.scss

 ```scss
 @import "newsapps-styles";